sarishti/SBRangeSlider/README.md

 ## Use
 This control is **IBDesignable** and uses the **target-action** pattern for change values of thumbs.

-In order to be notified when either thumb value changes, register for **.ValueChanged**:
+In order to be notified when either thumb value changes, register for **.ValueChanged**: action.

 ## Implementation